mybooking-es/mybooking-camper/README.md

 ## Usage

-Create posts related to campers and motorhomes with the new menú entry like you do with normal posts.
+Create posts related to campers and motorhomes with the new menu entry like you do with normal posts.
 Feel the form, upload some images and featured image and a description on Gutenberg editor area.

-Show your posts anywhere on your page by placing the folowwing shortcode:
+Show your posts anywhere on your site by placing the following shortcode:
 `[mybooking_campers_loop]`